UnitedEffects/ueauth/README.md

 **NOTE: The forgot password notification also sets the verify flag to true.
 There is a specific "verify" notification as well.**

+#### Designed Limitations of Self Registration
+* You can not enable requireVerified on your authGroup if it is public (locked=false) and you do not have notifications enabled
+* Users self-registering to a public (locked=false) authGroup which has set requireVerified true and autoVerify false, must perform a password reset immediately after account creation to verify the account.
+We highly recommend you set autoVerify to true in this case.
+Alternatively, you could forgo the user initially setting a password by using the generatePassword option, simplifying the workflow.
+    * Note: you can assist by initiating the password-reset or verify-account operations on behalf of the user as well

 ### Client Session End Links

 * /{authGroup}/session/end?client_id={your-client-id}&post_logout_redirect_uri={your-redirect-url}